Eton End Prep School

 Sophie Banks was has been in the head hot seat since 2018.
 She has a Master’s in Educational Leadership and is big on growth mindset.
 With a cohort of girls and boys (a 60-40 split), equal opportunity is becoming more than just a buzz word thanks to Sophie’s efforts.
 She wants to change the language, give children choices that aren’t based on gender, culture or stereotypes.
 Work has only just begun, but with so much of this stuff being chewed over in the news, it gives Eton End a modern edge.

 That’s not to say, the school’s producing a conveyor belt of woke kids.
 They’re laying the groundwork to respect individuality alongside a rock-solid commitment to high academic standards, excellent pastoral care and living by the school’s original motto: “I am, I can, I ought, I will”.
 I really liked her.
 I get the impression, Sophie’s a woman who gets stuff done.
-Whether it’s leading her staff to create virtual learning in lockdown, fully embracing gender-neutral sports or training for a half marathon (yup she did that), she’s a woman on a mission.
+Whether it’s leading her staff to create virtual learning in lockdown, meeting parents on a Zoom call, fully embracing gender-neutral sports or training for a half marathon (yup she did that), she’s a woman on a mission.

 The nursery consists of big, bright rooms with artwork displayed everywhere.
 The rooms free flow with zones for messy play, focussed learning and creative activities, with their own outside play area.
 When the children move into pre-prep topics are set each term and applied to different subjects.
 French and Spanish are added to the timetable (handy while if you’re on your summer hols).
 Music and PE are taught by the school’s specialist teachers.